DCGS-SS/DCGS-SS.github.io/contact_me.md

 ---
 layout: page
-title: About
+title: Feedback
-permalink: /contacting-me/
+permalink: /feedback/
 ---

-### Contacting Me
+### Feedback on the website